StateSpaceModels/ssm/README.md

 ## Inference pipelines

-For more advanced cases (like running in parallel a lot of runs, each starting from different initial conditions, selecting the best of this runs and restarting from that with another algorithm...) analytics pipelines are here to help.
+For more advanced cases like running in parallel a series of runs each starting from different initial conditions, selecting the best of this runs and restarting from that with another algorithm, *analytics* pipelines are here to help.
 Running

     $ ssm bootstrap [options]